engor/Ted2Go/modules/libc/docs/module.md

 # The libc module

-The libc module contains wrappers for a number 'C' library functions and types.
+The libc module contains wrappers for a number of 'C' library functions and types.